-In all scenarios, energy consumption in 2010 is calibrated to match the Chinese statistics released by National Bureau of Statistics (NBS, 2015).
+In all scenarios, energy consumption in 2010 is calibrated to match the Chinese statistics released by National Bureau of Statistics (NNBS, 2015b).
 China's natural gas consumption in 2015 is calibrated to match projections based on the 2014 data.
-In both scenarios with $CO_2$ policy, we also implement the $CO_2$ cap on the rest of the world to reflect the UN agreement in Paris in December of 2015.
-The emission caps on the other EPPA model regions are based on the MIT Energy and Climate Outlook 2015 (Reilly et al., 2015)
+While in the Reference scenario we assume no climate policy, in both scenarios with CO_2 policy we also implement the CO_2 cap on the rest of the world to reflect the UN agreement in Paris in December of 2015.
+The emission caps on the other EPPA model regions are based on the MIT Energy and Climate Outlook 2015 (Reilly et al., 2015).
+In the regions that impose carbon policy, CO_2 revenue is distributed in a lump sum manner.